 Depending on the vehicle width, the vehicle can be damaged in vehicle washes.
-There is a risk of property damage.
+There is a risk of damage to property.
 Before washing, fold in the mirrors by hand or with the button.

-Possible at speeds up to approx. 15 mph/20 km/h.
+Folding is only possible up to a speed of approx. 15 mph/20 km/h.

-Fold the mirrors in and out is advantageous in the following situations:
+Folding the mirrors in and out is helpful in the following situations:

-- ▷ In vehicle washes.

-- On narrow roads.
+- In vehicle washes. - ▷ On narrow roads.

-- For folding mirrors back out that were folded away manually.